 Qualified small business payroll tax credit for increasing research activities.
 For tax years beginning after 2015, a qualified small business may elect to claim up to \$250,000 of its credit for increasing research activities as a payroll tax credit against the employer share of social security tax.
-The payroll tax credit must be elected on an original income tax return that is timely filed (including extensions).
+The payroll tax credit election must be made on or before the due date of the originally filed income tax return (including extensions).
 The portion of the credit used against the employer share of social security tax is allowed in the first calendar quarter beginning after the date that the qualified small business filed its income tax return.
 The election and determination of the credit amount that will be used against the employer share of social security tax are made on Form 6765, Credit for Increasing Research Activities.
 The amount from Form 6765, line 44, must then be reported on Form 8974, Qualified Small Business Payroll Tax Credit for Increasing Research Activities.
 Form 8974 is used to determine the amount of the credit that can be used in the current quarter.
 The amount from Form 8974, line 12, is reported on Form 941, line 11a.
 If you're claiming the research payroll tax credit on your Form 941, you must attach Form 8974 to that Form 941.
 For more information about the payroll tax credit, see Notice 2017-23, 2017-16 I.R.B.
-1100, available at IRS.gov/irb/ 2017-16_IRB#NOT-2017-23, and IRS.gov/ ResearchPayrollTC.
-Also see Adjusting tax liability for nonrefundable credits claimed on lines 11a, 11b, and 11c,
+1100, available at IRS.gov/irb/2017-16_IRB#NOT-2017-23, and IRS.gov/ResearchPayrolITC.
+Also see Adjusting tax liability for nonrefundable credits claimed on lines 11a, 11b, and 11c, later.

 Certification program for professional employer organizations (PEOs).
-The Stephen Beck, Jr., ABLE Act of 2014 required the IRS to establish a voluntary certification program
+The Stephen Beck, Jr., ABLE Act of 2014 required the IRS to establish a voluntary certification program for PEOs.

-Jun 26, 2020 Cat.
-No. 14625L for PEOs.
 PEOs handle various payroll administration and tax reporting responsibilities for their business clients and are typically paid a fee based on payroll costs.
 To become and remain certified under the certification program, certified professional employer organizations (CPEOs) must meet various requirements described in sections 3511 and 7705 and related published guidance.
 Certification as a CPEO may affect the employment tax liabilities of both the CPEO and its customers.
 A CPEO is generally treated for employment tax purposes as the employer of any individual who performs services for a customer of the CPEO and is covered by a contract described in section 7705(e)(2) between the CPEO and the customer (CPEO contract), but only for wages and other compensation paid to the individual by the CPEO.
 To become a CPEO, the organization must apply through the IRS Online Registration System.
 For more information or to apply to become a CPEO, go to IRS.gov/ CPEO.

 CPEOs must generally file Form 941 and Schedule R (Form 941), Allocation Schedule for Aggregate Form 941 Filers, electronically.
-However, CPEOs are permitted to file a paper Form 941 and its accompanying schedules in lieu of electronic submissions for the second, third, and fourth quarters of calendar year 2020.
-For more information about a CPEO's requirement to file electronically, and the waiver for 2020, see Rev. Proc.
+For more information about a CPEO's requirement to file electronically, see Rev. Proc.
 2017-14, 2017-3 I.R.B.
-426, available at IRS.gov/irb/2017-03 IRB#RP-2017-14, and Notice 2020-35, 2020-25 I.R.B.
-948, available at IRS.gov/irb/2020-25 IRB#NOT-2020-35.
+426, available at IRB#RP-2017-14.